natesparas/yondu_set2/README.md

 # API Endpoints User Guide

 ### To test the API, we will be using postman.
-But you can use your preferred API Platform
+But you can use your preferred API Platform.
+All request should be in **JSON** format

 ****
 ## Step 1: **Add User**